CESP-ExpHer/GCPBayes-Pipeline/3/README.md

 - **Step 2:** Running PLACO on both GWAS datasets.
 - **Step 3:** Performing LD Clumping (locally).
 - **Step 4:** Switch from SNP-level into Gene-level for GWAS data and preparation of GCPBayes inputs.
-- **Step 5:** Separation of list of groups for GCPBayes analysis according to a selected threshold.
+- **Step 5:** Separation of the list of groups for GCPBayes analysis according to a selected threshold.
 - **Step 6:** Running GCPBayes (DS Method).
 <br><br>